-The fast solar wind stream which resulted from the helio-meridional crossing of an equatorial coronal hole during June 29th and 30th 2005 passed the Wind and ACE spacecraft during July 1st and 2nd.
+The fast solar wind stream which resulted from the helio-meridional crossing of an equatorial coronal hole on June 29th and 30th 2005 passed the Wind and Advanced Composition Explorer (ACE) spacecraft during July 1st and 2nd.
 This fast stream caused a moderate magnetospheric storm following a weak (though clearly defined) sudden commencement at 14:12 UT on July 1st.
-During the event the two spacecraft were both in the vicinity of the L1 libration point, though separated in the Sun-Earth direction by about 150000 km.
+During the event, the two spacecraft were both in the vicinity of the L1 libration point, though separated in the Sun-Earth direction by about 150000 km.
 An algebraic method is described whereby the speed of the particle flux can be determined using measurements of the interplanetary magnetic field at the two spacecraft.

-1 Introduction
+Introduction

 Scientific study of the solar wind first began with the work of S. Chapman and V.C.A.
-Ferraro (Chapman, 1928; Chapman & Ferraro, 1929; Ferraro, 1933), who suggested that it comprises streams of 'corpuscles' ejected by the Sun, which reach the Earth a day or so later.
-Biermann (1951) studied comet tails and concluded that electromagnetic radiation pressure was insufficient to account for the observations, that the stream of corpuscles actually comprised particles, that it was continually present, and that the velocity was about 500 km.s-1 (a surprisingly good estimate).
-Subsequent studies by Parker (1958) and Chapman & Aller (1959) proved that, unlike the Earth's atmosphere, the solar corona is not in hydrostatic equilibrium but instead expands continually, with matter streaming out into the heliosphere in the form of a solar wind.
+Ferraro [1-3], who suggested that it comprises streams of 'corpuscles' ejected by the Sun, which reach the Earth a day or so later.
+Biermann [4] studied comet tails and concluded that electromagnetic radiation pressure was insufficient to account for the observations, that the stream of corpuscles actually comprised particles, that it was continually present, and that the velocity was about 500 km.s-1 (a surprisingly good estimate).
+Subsequent studies by Parker [5] and Chapman & Aller [6] proved that, unlike the Earth's atmosphere, the solar corona is not in hydrostatic equilibrium but instead expands continually, with matter streaming out into the heliosphere in the form of solar wind.

-The continuity of the solar wind was firmly established by Mariner-2 during its flight to Venus in 1962, when it recorded alternating dense, low-speed (300-500 km.s-1) and tenuous high-speed (500-800 km.s-1) streams (Snyder, 1964).
+The continuity of the solar wind was firmly established by Mariner-2 during its flight to Venus in 1962 when it recorded alternating dense, low-speed (300 - 500 km.s-1) and tenuous high-speed (500 - 800 km.s-1) streams [7].
 This finally confirmed that the solar wind is a permanent feature of the solar system.
-Ulysses, launched in 1990 to measure the interplanetary magnetic field (IMF) between 1.35 and 5.4 AU, was the first spacecraft to measure the solar wind at all heliolatitudes.
-It was also the first to confirm that the solar wind is bimodal in nature, having slow and fast components (Balogh et al., 1992).
+Ulysses, launched in 1990 to measure the Interplanetary Magnetic Field (IMF) between 1.35 and 5.4 AU, was the first spacecraft to measure the solar wind at all heliolatitudes.
+It was also the first to confirm that the solar wind is bimodal in nature, having slow and fast components [8].

-It is now well known that the fast solar wind emerges primarily from coronal holes and expands to fill the majority of the heliospheric volume with speeds from 450 to 900 km/s (Cranmer, 2002; Cranmer, 2009; Lukianova et al., 2017), whereas the slow component (250 to 450 km/s) is associated with coronal streamers (Einaudi et al., 1999; Ofman, 2004) and may also have contributions arising from boundary flow along current sheets, the magnetic reconnection of closed-field loops, and the boundaries of coronal holes (Bravo and Stewart, 1997).
-The passage of low-latitude coronal holes across the helio-meridian often results in weak to moderate magnetic storms within geospace (Sulistiani and Herdiwijaya, 2019; Verbanac et al., 2011) the intensity being mainly dependent on the orientation of the IMF and the dynamic pressure of the solar wind.
+It is now well known that the fast solar wind emerges primarily from coronal holes and expands to fill the majority of the heliospheric volume with speeds from 450 to 900 km.s-1 [9-11], whereas the slow component (250 to 450 km.s-3) is associated with coronal streamers [12,13] and may also have contributions arising from boundary flow along current sheets, the magnetic reconnection of closed-field loops, and the boundaries of coronal holes [14].
+The passage of low-latitude coronal holes across the helio-meridian often results in weak to moderate magnetic storms within the geospace [15,16] the intensity being mainly dependent on the orientation of the IMF and the dynamic pressure of the solar wind.

 Following solar maximum, the coronal holes which are prevalent at the poles begin to extend towards equatorial latitudes, sometimes crossing the helio-equator.
-At solar minimum the high-speed wind dominates at high latitudes, while the low-speed component coexists at lower latitudes with occasional high-speed streams.
+At solar minimum, the high-speed wind dominates at high latitudes, while the low-speed component coexists at lower latitudes with occasional high-speed streams.
 Low-latitude coronal holes are therefore most evident during the declining years of sunspot activity following solar maximum and before solar minimum.